maitepv87/maitepv87/README.md

-# Maité Pérez Vento

-## About Me
-Frontend Developer specialized in React.js, with a strong focus on performance, scalability, and responsive UI design.
-Based in Miami, Florida, originally from Havana, Cuba.
+## Hi there, I'm Maité 👋

+- Frontend Developer specialized in React.js
+- Based in Miami, Florida | Originally from Havana, Cuba
-Software engineer since 2010, with the last 6+ years specializing in React and modern frontend development.
-Passionate about clean code, user experience, and accessibility.
-Currently refining my portfolio and exploring new technologies.
+- Software engineer since 2010, with the last 6+ years focusing on React and modern frontend development
+- Passionate about clean UI, user experience, and accessibility
+- Committed to scalable architecture and performance optimization
+- Currently refining my portfolio and exploring new technologies

 ## Tech Stack
 React · JavaScript · TypeScript · Redux · Firebase · Material UI · Git · HTML · CSS · REST APIs